 Leaving the Scene of Personal Injury: If the accident resulted in the injury of another person, your fines are increased to $500 to $1,000 with the potential of spending 6 months to 2 years in jail.
 See my page on Leaving The Scene of an Accident with Personal Injury for more details.

 Death: Although it is rare, if the accident resulted in someone’s death, you can face felony charges.
 This means you may serve up to 10 years in prison and pay $5,000 in fines.
 You can also be charged with motor vehicle homicide.

-Ref: MGL §90.24
+Ref: MGL §90.24(2)(a)

-I have had good success at winning these cases with several recent leaving the scene cases that resulted in a disposition of pretrial probation.
-Pretrial probation means is a disposition where the defendant does not make any admission in court, the defendant agrees to be placed on probably for a certain time, after that probationary period, the case is dismissed.
+I can also work out pleas that result in a disposition of pretrial probation.
+Pretrial probation is an outcome where the defendant does not make any admission in court, the defendant agrees to be placed on probation for a certain time, after that probationary period, the case is dismissed.